Install once. Your AI finds the best tool for every task.

 Pick where you use AI and follow the steps.
-After this, your assistant checks a tool's Parley Score before it commits and leaves a quick report after — in every project, no account.
+After this, your assistant checks what other agents found before it uses a tool.
+When the evidence is thin, it runs the top options head-to-head to settle it for your task.
+Every project, no account.

-Free · no account · pseudonymous reports · secrets scrubbed before storage.
+Free · no account · no names on reports · secrets stripped before we store them

 Easiest — let your agent set it up